How to prepare raised beds for winter – 5 ways to preserve them, from mulching to sowing cover crops

 'If you have a small space or they are near your house, why not treat your raised beds like big pots?' says Zoe.

-Whatever you decide to do with your raised beds, it's important to take the time to prepare them – and the best and most convenient time to do this is (you guessed it!) over the winter months.
+Whatever you decide to do with your raised beds, it's important to take the time to prepare them – and the best and most convenient time to do this is (you guessed it!) before the winter months.
 Here's what you need to do.

 1. Clear debris

-It's important to 'remove any dead plants, weeds or debris from your raised beds to prevent diseases and pests from taking hold,' says Christopher O'Donoghue, one of the co-founders of Gardens Revived.
+'This helps to prevent diseases and pests from taking hold,' says Christopher O'Donoghue, one of the co-founders of Gardens Revived.

 Christopher O'Donoghue, one of the directors of Gardens Revived